jeremeevans/Elder-Scroll-er-s/README.md

 of Elder Scroles card information.
 The data is provided by [the Elder Scrolls Legends API](https://docs.elderscrollslegends.io/#documentationgetting_started).

+## Notes/TODO

+If this were a production application, I would fix the warnings that exist in the react-stickynode and react-infinite-scroll-component components that are used to keep the search box visible when scrolling and implement infinite scrolling.
+The warnings pertain to componentWillReceiveProps having been renamed.

 ## Running the Application

 Install the dependencies from NPM: